melissabica/melissabica.github.io/3-cv.md

 ## Posters & Workshop Papers

 <p class="hangingindent">Melissa Bica and Jennings Anderson.
-(2016). <a href="https://ethicalencountershci.files.wordpress.com/2016/03/bica-and-anderson.pdf" target="_blank" class="papertitle">You Are What You Tweet!”
+(2016). <a href="https://ethicalencountershci.files.wordpress.com/2016/03/bica-and-anderson.pdf" target="_blank" class="papertitle">“You Are What You Tweet!”
 The Ethics of (Re) Publishing Public Data as Crafted Narratives</a>.
 Workshop on Ethical Encounters in HCI Research at the ACM Conference on Human Factors in Computing Systems (CHI ‘16).
 [Workshop Paper]</p>

 <p class="hangingindent">Melissa Bica and Kyoung-Sook Kim.
 (2015). <a href="http://sc15.supercomputing.org/sites/all/themes/SC15images/tech_poster/tech_poster_pages/post148.html" target="_blank" class="papertitle"> RendezView: An Interactive Visual Mining Tool for Discerning Flock Relationships in Social Media Data</a>.
 International Conference for High Performance Computing, Networking, Storage and Analysis (SC ‘15).
 [Poster]</p>